 Never one to settle, and with a careful eye on his revenue metrics, Jordan eventually came across Yodo1, a game growth company that partners with developers and studios to grow their games at every stage of the journey, from monetization through publishing, and IP licensing.
-To make a long story short, after learning more about Yodo1’s co-CEO Henry Fong, and deep knowledge and experience in the mobile gaming industry, Ross decided to implement Yodo1’s growth intelligence and monetization SDK.
+After learning about Yodo1’s co-CEO Henry Fong and his years of experience in the mobile gaming industry, Ross decided to implement Yodo1’s growth intelligence and monetization SDK.
 He hasn’t looked back since.

 Switching to Yodo1 bore fruit almost instantly.
 Speaking on his experience: “I’ve been using Yodo1’s growth intelligence platform for a while now, so I’ve been lucky enough to watch it evolve and I’m always impressed with the speed of implementation of new features and design.
 They are extremely receptive to feedback and the user experience gets better every month.”